-•Recommended book companion list
+•Recommended book companion list to extend the learning

 •Editable parent letter to send home after the lesson explaining the purpose and content of the lesson

 •Follow-up discussion questions printable

 ⭐Open the previews for the specific objectives of each identity, diversity, injustice, and action lesson.

 ⚡You may wish to expand each lesson into two lessons, depending on how much time you have, especially if you incorporate a book